-Shale gas and oil sands: the energy sources of the coming decades?
+Shale gas and oil sands: the energy sources of the coming decades?edit

 An opportunity to discuss the future of shale gas, oil sands, coal bed methane and shale oil; the economics, environmental issues surrounding their extraction and use, including carbon emissions, and the implications for global energy security.